Krish-Ideausher/SOW_SnowMelting_Machine/README.md

 * Knowledge Transfer/Integrate with IdeaUsher.

 Ashtam Singh proposes to design, develop and provide installation of v1.0 of the proposed system to IdeaUsher.
 This activity will require 2 weeks.
-The estimated cost for this activity would be 60,000 INR plus the cost for the MCU used in development(if required).

 The Value Proposition of using Ashtam Singh for this project are:
 * Proven engineering techniques for making Integrated systems.